plmercereau/graphql-query-schema/README.md

 ## Limitations

 - In the graphql-codegen config, `declarationKind` should be `class`
-- The "select all scalar" feature returns an incorrect type, for instance `await client.query.todos()`.
 - Not tested with additional settings e.g. naming conventions.
 Recommended: generate a separate file if you need to codegen for another use
 - There is a bug in the `typescript` graphql-codegen plugin: with some schemas (not Hasura schemas), it generates classes before their parent class.
 It ends up in an error: `ReferenceError: Cannot access 'Node' before initialization`
   - see the Swapi code generation